kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-Whiteboards.md

 - Discharge Drug (TTO) indicator
 - Flag showing if the electronic discharge letter has been done (for patients approaching transfer)
 - Discharge status indicator
-- Flag showing if the ptient can outlie
+- Flag showing if the patient can outlie

 The board is instrumental in supporting discharge planning.
 You can see what the patient is waiting for, the details of any delays and where the patient will be discharged to.
 The screen shows details of any internal referrals and interactions with Social Services for Delayed Transfers of Care.
 During a "board round" or huddle, a user can log in using their normal Single Sign on and perform updates.